Geometry of second adjointness for p-adic groups: Appendix: quasi-normal cone for toric coverings

 \section{Appendix: quasi-normal cone for toric coverings}

 \centerline{by ROMAN BEZRUKAVNIKOV, DAVID KAZHDAN} \centerline{ and YAKOV VARSHAVSKY}

 In this section we introduce a version of the definition of a normal cone which behaves well for a class of singular varieties, including De Concini - Procesi compactifications of not necessarily adjoint groups.
-See \cite{MT} for another approach to wonderful compactification of non-adjoint groups.